Waiver Eligibility Requirements

 What To Have With You Before You Start the Waiver Process:

-If you currently have comparable health insurance with another insurance company, be sure you have the required level of coverage (deductibles, benefits provided, benefit limitations, and the coverage dates).
+If you currently have comparable health insurance, be sure you have the required level of coverage (deductibles, benefits provided, benefit limitations, and the coverage dates).

 Before beginning this enrollment/waiver process, have the following materials with you: